-Squats are a well-known way to build up football players’ muscles yet are simple enough that an absolute beginner can do them as well.
+Squats are a well-known way to build up a pro athlete’s body, yet are simple enough that an absolute beginner can do them as well.
 Best of all, they can be done in your living room, a shady spot in your backyard, or at a local park.
 You don’t even need to put on workout clothes to bust out a set of squats throughout the day.

 Regular Squats

 This intense leg-strengthener works many of the muscles in your lower body.
-Improve your golf game (or any sport for that matter), lift heavier objects without killing your back, and increase your stamina in bed (and we don’t mean sleeping).
+Improve your golf game (or any sport, for that matter), lift heavier objects without hurting your back, and help keep your balance in check as you age.

 Follow these simple steps to the perfect squat, adding a few more each day.
 Start with 1 set of 12, and build from there.